Drowbe/coffee-pub-squire/README.md

 ## Changelog

-See [ROADMAP.md](ROADMAP.md) for a detailed list of completed features and planned updates.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of all version updates and feature releases.

+## Development Status

+The module is actively maintained and regularly updated.
+See [TODO.md](TODO.md) for current development priorities and [ROADMAP.md](ROADMAP.md) for planned features.